 “the court may authorize a license to be issued at any time after the making of the

-application… in cases of emergency or extraordinary circumstances); see also Kaitlynn, Allegheny County Marries Its First Same-Sex Couple Amid Smiles, Tears (May
+application… in cases of emergency or extraordinary circumstances); see also Kaitlynn Riely, Allegheny County Marries Its First Same-Sex Couple Amid Smiles, Tears

 Allegheny County).
-Therefore, in accordance with the W~ decision, marriage licenses and certificates may be issued as of May 20, 2014.
+Therefore, in accordance with the Whitewood decision, marriage licenses and certificates may be issued as of May 20, 2014.

 based on the marriage.

 Yes.
-Pursuant to the W~ decision, no legal distinction exists between same-sex married couples and opposite-sex
+Pursuant to the Whitewood decision, no legal distinction exists between same-sex married couples and opposite-sex

 married couples with respect to marriage under Pennsylvania laws (holding that the